The Irregular Latin Verb Sum (To Be): Conjugation, Uses, & More

 Sum is highly irregular in the present system (the present, future, and imperfect tenses).
 But luckily, it is completely regular in the perfect system (the perfect, pluperfect, and future perfect tenses).

 In the following sections, I will list all the forms of the verb sum.
-If you are a beginning student, you may want to stop reading after the present, future, and imperfect tenses and jump down to the section on how to use sum.
+If you are a beginning student, you may want to stop reading after the present, future, and imperfect tenses and jump down to the section on how to use the verb to be in Latin.

 Present System (Indicative)